Kozchick/Final_Project/README.md

+# Game project:
-# To try this project you need to have: WINDOWS 7+; Python 3.8
+# 1. You need to have: WINDOWS 7+; Python 3.8
+# 2. You should open Game and run Game.py